 - USB 3.1 or "Superspeed+" USB: USB 3.1 compliant devices can transfer data at 10 Gbps, or 10,240 Mbps.

 The high-speed Android® W/ Mfi Adaptor, in addition to offering an attention getting all-over imprint, offers a fast transmission rate.
-The popular multi-tipped Octopus charger is also in the USB 2 high-speed category.

 Our charging cables are not typically marked with a speed rating, but here is your secret decoder ring.
 All USB-C tip cables are USB 3.1 or Superspeed+!
 Choose a USB-C charging cable, and make sure it is also short, and you have speed on your side.
 Here are a few short cables featuring USB-C along with other tips: